jmurty/jamesmurty.com/content/migrate-wordpress-blog-to-static-site.md

     /* Add this line to the top of solarizeddark.css */ pre { background: #002b36 }

-### Pelican Plugins
+#### Pelican Plugins

-The final Pelican-related tweaks I made were to add some existing plugins to do useful work like generate a `sitemap.xml` file and make available data about next/previous and related posts to help with site navigation.
+The final Pelican-related tweaks I made were to add some existing plugins to do useful work like generate a `sitemap.xml` file and make extra information available to help with site navigation, such as lists of next/previous and related posts.

-I added the `pelican-plugins` codebase to my project directory:
+To use the plugins I added the [pelican-plugins][pelican-plugins] codebase to my project directory:

     :::bash
     git submodule add https://github.com/getpelican/pelican-plugins